Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Experiment

-\paragraph{Resolving the Anomaly Tokens} As we use the LOF algorithm to identify the anomaly tokens, we need to adjust the contamination hyperparameter to control the number of detected anomalies.
-We explore the optimal number of tokens to resolve, as shown in \Cref{tab:ablation_anomaly}.
-As the number increases from 1 to 10, performance gradually improves.
-However, further increasing this number to 15 yields no additional gains.
-Therefore, we adopt the removal of 10 tokens (about 5\% of the ViT-B/16 token sequence) in our method. \paragraph{Self-adjusting Strategy} \Cref{tab:abla_attn} shows the ablation study on attention enhancement.
-When both self-self attention ($\mathbf{K} \mathbf{K}^\top$) and $\mathbf{Simi}^{mid}$ are applied (Eq.~\eqref{eq:attn_weight}), the performance improves compared to using either component alone, demonstrating the effectiveness of attention enhancement.
 And in \Cref{tab:adjsut_hyper}, we conduct a comprehensive analysis of the feature aggregation.
-We explore different sources to provide similarity map.
-And we find that adjusting both $\mathbb{X}^{penul}$ and $\mathbb{X}^{last}$ is essential, serving as the pre- and post-adjustment for the last layer.
-Experiments indicate that using layer 9 for pre-adjustment and layer 4 for post-adjustment yields the optimal results, corresponding to (9, 4) in the table, achieving an average 39.8\% mIoU, a 6\% improvement over the baseline.
-We hypothesize that deeper mid-layers (\eg, 9), with their broader activations, aggregate richer semantics that help the attention mechanism capture more coherent regions.
-In contrast, shallower mid-layer (\eg, 4), with more localized activations, can preserve intricate spatial information.
-And our method is robust to different combinations, with (8, 5) also achieving an mIoU of 39.5.
-More results are available in the supplementary materials.
+We find that adjusting both $\mathbb{X}^{penul}$ and $\mathbb{X}^{last}$ is essential, serving as the pre- and post-adjustment for the last layer.
+Experiments indicate that using deeper mid-layers (\eg, 9) for pre-adjustment and shallower mid-layer (\eg, 4) for post-adjustment yields the optimal results, corresponding to (9, 4) in the table, achieving an average 39.8\% mIoU, a 6\% improvement over the baseline.
+As illustrated in \Cref{fig:supp_aff}, the shallower mid-layers exhibit more localized activations, while deeper mid-layers provide broader activations.
+Based on this, we hypothesize that deeper layers are well-suited for pre-adjustment due to their broader activations, which help aggregate more regions and enable the attention mechanism to capture more coherent semantics.
+On the other hand, shallower layers are ideal for post-adjustment, as their localized activations can preserve intricate spatial information.
+And our method is robust to different combinations, with (8, 3) also achieving an mIoU of 39.7.
 Furthermore, we compare our approach with DINO, following prior studies~\cite{wysoczanska2023clipdino, simeoni2021localizing, wang2022self}.
 When applied to $\mathbb{X}^{last}$, DINO shows superior performance, showing its fine-grained details; however, our approach achieves comparable results when both pre- and post-adjustments are applied, fully unlocking CLIP's potential without relying on additional backbones.

+In addition, as mentioned in \Cref{sec:settings}, we apply thresholding to $\mathbf{Simi}^{mid}$, setting values below the threshold $\beta$ to zero.
+To analyze the effect of the $\beta$ parameter, we experiment with different $\beta$ values using 4th-layer features to adjust $\mathbb{X}^{last}$ (row 8 of \Cref{tab:adjsut_hyper}).
+The results in \Cref{tab:beta} indicate that $\beta$ should not be too large, as this would cause $\mathbf{Simi}$ to activate only for itself.
+Conversely, if $\beta$ is too small, all tokens would be activated in $\mathbf{Simi}$, leading to feature homogenization.
+Overall, $\beta$ should be set to a moderate value like 0.4.